Maersk Alabama Lifeboat

 You can view the Alabama lifeboat at the Museum and see the holes left by the SEAL bullets as they opened fire simultaneously, killing three pirates.

 The Maersk Alabama’s lifeboat arrived at the Museum on in April, 2009.
-We assisted the makers of the motion picture Captain Phillips starring Tom Hanks, due out in October, 2013.
+We assisted the makers of the motion picture Captain Phillips starring Tom Hanks, released in October 2013.